cardiacvision/optimap/docs/chapters/getting_started.md

 (installing)=
 # Installing optimap

 `optimap` is available for Windows, Mac OSX, and Linux.
 Pre-built binaries can be installed using `pip`, see below.
-You can find more detailed installation instructions in our [Installation Guide](https://optimap.readthedocs.io/en/latest/chapters/installation/).
-You can find the latest version of our sourcode here:
+You can find more detailed installation instructions in our [Installation Guide](#installation).
+You can find the latest version of our source code here:

 [https://github.com/cardiacvision/optimap](https://github.com/cardiacvision/optimap).